DesiPilla/demographics-voterid-turnout/README.md

 |MAE|4.88%|5.73%|

 From the above metrics, it is more clear that the Random Forest model is better able to predict the turnout rates of a county from its demographic makeup.

+# Conclusions

+Let us revist what the initial questions were that we set at out to investigate.

+---

+**How do voter ID requirements differ among states with varying demographic populations?**

+As Voter ID laws are regulated at the state level, our analyses explored the relationship between state-wide demographics and Voter ID laws.

+* What is the relationship between minority populations and voter ID requirements?
+* What is the relationship between education level and voter ID requirements?
+* What is the relationship between income and voter ID requirements?
+* What is the correlation between the proportion of young voters and voter ID requirements?

+We did not find any statistically significant differences in Voter ID laws for states with different demographic features.
+Furthermore, there did not appear to be a directional trend in the data.
+I.e.,  states with a higher proportion of minority residents, a higher proportion of college graduates, or a higher median household income, did not tend to have stricter Voter ID laws.
+The only feature with a trend was the `Median Age` paramter.
+States with a higher proportion of young voters *did* have higher Voter ID laws, but difference was not significant.
+However, it is important to note that the sample size was quite small; there are only 50 states and territories.

+As visible in the maps of individual state demographic clusters, clusters each had a variety of different Voter ID laws represented.
+The demographic clusters did not align with the Voter ID classes that states adhere to.
+Overall, distinguishing states by their demographics and by their Voter ID laws resulted in very different partitionings.

+At the county level, there did appear to be significant differences in Voter ID laws across counties of different demographic makeup.
+Yet, Voter ID policy is mandated at the state level, and as such, this study did not investigate this further.
+Future studies that explore which counties are adversely affected by Voter ID laws and possible reasons why could provide beneficial insight into this discrepancy.

+---

+**How are voter turnout rates affected by demographic makeup at the county level?**

+Because voter turnout datat is available at the county level, and can vary immensely across a state, we conducted this analysis at the county-level.

+* Do counties with higher minority populations have lower turnout rates?
+* How does the voter turnout of counties with a higher percentage of college graduates compare to counties with a lower percentage of college graduates?
+* How does median household income relate to election turnout rates?
+* How does the voter turnout in counties with a younger voting-eligible population compare to voter turnout in counties with an older voting-eligible population?

+We did find statistically significant differences in turnout rates for each of these demographic features.
+Counties with higher minority populations had *lower* turnout rates, on average.
+Counties with a higher percentage of college graduates had *higher* turnout rates, on average.
+Counites with higher median household incomes had *higher* turnout rates, on average.
+And lastly, counties with a higher median age had *higher* turnout rates, on average.
+For each of these demographic features, there *was* a directional trend consistent with the previous statements.
+The sample size for this analysis was much larger, as there are many more counties than states.

+In the clustering model, we found that counties with different demographic makeup *did* have different turnout rates as well.
+By examining the feature importances of the Random Forest models, we see that some of the largest factors (of those considered) in predicting the turnout rate of a county were the proportion of voters that were *young* (under the age of 35), median household income, and the unemployment rate.
+The SGD model also found these features to be important, as well as the percentage of voters with a college degree, the median age, and percentage of *old* voters (60 and older).

+---

+**Do Voter ID laws influence voter turnout rates?**

+In our statistical analyses, we found that there was no statistically significant difference in turnout rates across *states* with different Voter ID laws.
+The turnout rate was rouhgly the same for each Voter ID class.
+However, *counties* subject to different Voter ID laws did have different turnout rates.
+Again, one difference is that there are many more counties than states, and thus the reliability of the mean turnout rate is much higher.
+Though, there are two reasons that this significance may not be as meaningful in practice.

+First, there was no trend in turnout rate.
+Meaning, there were not lower turnout rates in counties subject to stricter laws, and vice versa.
+While counties saw a difference across all Voter ID classes, there was no trend suggesting stricter laws produced lower turnout rates.

+Second, from the feature importances of both the Random Forest and SGD models, we see that Voter ID requirement was the least and 3rd-least, respectively, important feature when predicting turnout rates.
+This suggests that any relevance of Voter ID laws is strongly overshadowed by the importance of demographic features, specifically at the county level.